AcademySoftwareFoundation/rez/CONTRIBUTING.md

 ### Setting Up

-To begin development on Rez you'll first need to set up your development environment.
+To begin development on rez you'll first need to set up your development environment.
 There are many ways you can do it, but these are the recommended approaches.

 This first approach will automatically create a virtual environment for you, patch the Rez binaries,